Guake/guake-website/README.rst

 **Less**

   This source file compiles to CSS file.
-I clearly prefere CSS over concurent solution like SCSS, it is less powerful, but powerful enough, and doesn't repends on Ruby environment.
+I clearly prefere CSS over concurent solution like SCSS, it is less powerful, but powerful enough, and doesn't repends on Ruby environment (I hate when a tool forces us to setup a complete environment, completely different from the current one).

+  I clearly prefer the ``sass`` syntax, for the lack of curly braces, matching the two other file format syntaxes.

   **Reference**: http://lesscss.org/